blackchainnl/USDG/README.md

-First release for the USDG QT wallet
+Binaries for the USDG QT wallet